You’ve got a client stuck in the same loop. They know what they want to change, but the conversation alone isn’t breaking them out of it.

 5. The Unsent Letter

-In relationship coaching, clients often carry unspoken emotions they struggle to express.
+In relationship coaching, clients often carry unspoken emotions they’ve never expressed.
 Encourage them to write an unfiltered, honest letter to the person involved, but without sending it.

-During your next session, they can choose to read it aloud or simply reflect on the process.
-This often reveals the real source of hurt and lightens the emotional load, making space for a healthier, more constructive conversation later.
+In your next session, they can choose to read it aloud or simply reflect on what came up.
+This often reveals the real source of hurt and lightens the emotional load, making space for a more constructive conversation later.

 Want to expand your toolkit even further?
-Here are three great resources offering 100+ additional coaching exercises you can draw from:
+These three resources offer 100+ additional coaching exercises to draw from:

 FAQ